-104. Plaintiffs re-allege and incorporate by reference all prior allegations in this Complaint.

-105. The Committees are named fiduciaries of the Plans.

-106. ERISA treats as fiduciaries not only persons explicitly named as fiduciaries under § 402(a)(1), 29 U.S.C. § 1102(a)(1), but also any other persons who in fact perform fiduciary functions.
-Thus, a person is a fiduciary to the extent "(i) he exercises any discretionary authority or discretionary control respecting management of such plan or exercises any authority or control respecting management or disposition of its assets, (ii) he renders investment advice for a fee or other compensation, direct or indirect, with respect to any moneys or other property of such plan, or has any authority or responsibility to do so, or (iii) he has any discretionary authority or discretionary responsibility in the administration of such plan."
+- 120. Plaintiffs re-allege and incorporate by reference all prior allegations in this Amended Complaint. - 121.
+The Committees are named fiduciaries of the Plans. - 122.
+ERISA treats as fiduciaries not only persons explicitly named as fiduciaries under § 402(a)(1), 29 U.S.C. § 1102(a)(1), but also any other persons who in fact perform fiduciary functions.
+Thus, a person is a fiduciary to the extent that person "(i) exercises any discretionary authority or discretionary control respecting management of such plan or exercises any authority or control respecting management or disposition of its assets, (ii) renders investment advice for a fee or other compensation, direct or indirect, with respect to any moneys or other property of such plan, or has any authority or responsibility to do so, or (iii) has any discretionary authority or discretionary responsibility in the administration of such plan."
 ERISA § 3(21)(A), 29 U.S.C. § 1002(21)(A).
 This is a functional test.
-Neither "named fiduciary" status nor formal delegation is required for a finding of fiduciary status, and contractual agreements cannot override finding fiduciary status when the statutory test is met.
+As such, neither "named fiduciary" status, nor formal delegation is required for a finding of fiduciary status, and contractual agreements, such as the governing Plan documents, cannot override a finding fiduciary status when the statutory test is met.